You earned £18,000 from rent.

 There are two situations:

-1. If you also live at the property, you can claim the first £7,500 as a flat tax relief.
-If you earn less than that through Airbnb-ing your own home, you don’t even need to declare it.
+1. If you also live at the property, you can claim the first £7,500 as a flat tax relief as part of the Rent a Room Scheme.
+If you earn less than that through Airbnb-ing your own home, you shouldn’t need to declare it.

-2. If it’s a second property or a buy-to-let and earn over £2,500 from rental income (including Airbnb), you have to declare it and pay tax on it.
+2. If it’s a second property or a buy-to-let and you earn over £1,000 from rental income (including Airbnb), you have to declare it and pay tax on it.

 First, if you’re renting out a buy-to-let, you can only claim mortgage interest – not the full mortgage payments.